-27. Monte Oliveto Maggiore:
+27. Monte Oliveto Maggiore

-This place has the famous monastery of Monte Oliveto Maggiore that built in 1313 by Bernardo Tolomei.
+This place has the famous monastery of Monte Oliveto Maggiore built in 1313 by Bernardo Tolomei.
 Then it developed into a thriving monastery and enlarged many times and became a centre of spiritual and cultural life until now.
 When you are there, you will enter through a gate tower that was built in 1393 with terra-cotta reliefs by the school of Luca Della Robbia.

 The monastery has some wonderful frescoes that show 35 scenes from the life of St. Benedict, founder of the Benedictine Order, nine of these scenes are by Luca Signorelli in 1479 and the rest was done after 1505 by Sodoma.

-28. Fortress of Montalcino:
+28. Fortress of Montalcino

 It is a little town located inside walls on a hilltop above the rivers Ombrone and Asso.
 In the same place in the old ages, there was a dominion in Etruscan and Roman times and the walls standing now were built by the Sienese in 1361.

 This fortress is a beautiful place you can visit where you can explore it and have a walk around the walls with their six gates and remaining towers.
 Also, you can see a wonderful view of the Tuscan countryside from the castle.
-There is the church of Sant’Agostino that was built in the 14th century that you can visit and see the Gothic doorway and the frescoes in the choir.
+There is the church of Sant’Agostino that was built in the 14th century and you can visit and see the Gothic doorway and the frescoes in the choir.

-29. Chiesa dell’Osservanza:
+29. Chiesa dell’Osservanza

-In another small beautiful town not far from the city of Siena, you will find the Church of the Observance that was built in 1476 by architect Giácomo Cozzarelli.
+In another small beautiful town not far from the city of Siena, you will find the Church of the Observance which was built in 1476 by architect Giácomo Cozzarelli.
 The church was seriously damaged in World War II but it was rebuilt in its original form.

 The church has eight side chapels and in the third chapel is the 15th-century Reliquary of San Bernardino by Francesco d’Antonio.
 In the fourth chapel a triptych, Madonna with SS Ambrose and Jerome by an artist called Maestro dell’Osservanza.